ValerianRey/Browser-19/README.md

 ### Search engine repository:
 The code that we made for the search engine is in another repo: https://github.com/onefork/covid-19

+Note that it's just a front end that does not do an actual search, but the connection with the back end is almost done.

 ### Visualization:
 Topic/Subtopic selection, graph visualizations: https://valerianrey.github.io/Covid19_Papers_V2/